 Once you have defined your strategy, it is then important to define how you are going to achieve it.
-This takes the form of defining a mentorship program operating model.
-In particular, you must define the following parameters of your program:
+You can do this by answering the following questions:

 While there are no right or wrong answers for any of the above questions.

-Now that you’ve put all this effort into designing and getting buy-in for your mentorship program, it’s time to make sure it doesn’t go to waste.
+Now that you've laid the foundation for your mentoring program by establishing your goals and choosing a model, it’s time to attract mentors and mentees to sign up.
 To ensure this, you must develop and execute an effective communication strategy for the program.

 The form that your communication strategy will take, will vary slightly depending on the context of your program.
 However, there are a few rules of thumb: